-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-Swimming with dolphins: the experience was new to me.
-In Bali, I had given up on seeing the dolphins of Lovina, not wishing to contribute to the tourist business organized on the spot which seemed to me not very respectful of the animal.
+Swimming with dolphins was a new experience for me.
+In Bali, I had given up on seeing the dolphins of LovinaI did not want to contribute to the tourist business organized on the spot which seemed to me not very respectful of the animal.

 Sataya could become a protected area in 2019.
-To promote good practices on the site and prevent the area from becoming a "tourist park", a petition, launched by Frédéric Chotard Sea Dolfin, specialist in the observation and approach of these marine mammals in apnea, is in progress.
-He hoped that the Egyptian authorities would take his recommendations into account.
-Contact him for the details of his project, which seems to me really well thought out.
+To encourage good practices on the site and avoid that the area turns into a vulgar "tourist park", a petition, launched by Frédéric Chotard Sea DolfinThe project is currently underway with the help of a specialist in the observation and approach of these marine mammals by snorkeling.
+He hopes that the Egyptian authorities will take into account his recommendations.
+Contact him to have the details of his project, which seems to me really well thought.
 The petition is here → Help us protect Sataya's lagoon

-At the moment, I did not feel that the few small groups of snorkelers present disturbed many dolphins.
+At the time, I did not feel that the few small groups of snorkelers present disturbed many dolphins.
 No need to palm to approach them.
 They are the ones who come to see you, or not ...

 Their incessant twirls seemed like a dance.
 And then there were these little facetious whistles, almost mocking, when they came almost in contact to immediately go to the bottom.
 Impossible not to be touched, stirred.

-I swear, it's something, to swim near the dolphins...
+I swear, it's something to swim near the dolphins...
 It was both beautiful and moving.
 An aesthetic emotion, almost.